petershin/liferay-learn/docs/dxp/latest/en/getting-started/introduction-to-the-admin-account.md

     * Email address: `test@liferay.com`
     * Password: `test`

-    Note, if you used the setup wizard and set a different admin user email, input that email address instead.
-The default password will still be `test`.
+    Note, if you used the setup wizard and set a different admin user email, enter that email address instead.
+The default password is still `test`.

-1. Upon first sign in, you will be required to change your password.
-Input a new password (e.g. _learn_) and click _Save.
+1. Upon first sign in, you are required to change your password.
+Enter a new password (e.g. _learn_) and click _Save_.

 ```{warning}
 In a production environment, you should not use the default admin account.
 Instead, create admin accounts specific to your business.
 See the steps below.